 This is what Jared Spool calls “passion and its effect” : “Passion on a subject changes how participants invest in usability test tasks.
 That change can have profound effects on the results and the recommendations produced by the team.”
 Passion is about a participant’s emotional connection and engagement with a topic of interest.
 It is a user’s emotional connection to and knowledge of a topic that changes his perception of it.
 You can’t predict how a person who is passionate and knowledgeable about a topic will react.

 Therefore, you must recruit people who are actually involved in the process you are testing and are passionate about it.
 This is especially true if you want to test how users respond to specific content or functionality, how they navigate and search for information, or whether certain content is useful and valuable to users.

 For simple, general usability issues—such as the discoverability of a menu item or content on a page, role-playing might not be an issue.
-The degree of a participant’s engagement with a site or topic might not have much affect on its discoverability.
+The degree of a participant’s engagement with a site or topic might not have much effect on its discoverability.
 Likely, you would be able to assess such issues by doing testing with any Internet users, regardless of whether they are into dating.

 However, it is always important is to ask yourself to what extent having participants role-play might affect the reliability of your test findings.
 Sometimes, it won’t; but other times, it will.

 2. Have participants perform realistic tasks.